 Arrival of British and French reinforcements

-The previous year (March 6 1757), a French squadron under the command of admiral d'Aché had left Brest to reinforce the French posts in India.
-The squadron consisted of 3 king's ships, and 1 ship and 1 frigate belonging to the French East India Company, with about 1,200 troops on board under the command of the comte de Lally.
+The previous year (March 6 1757), a French squadron under the command of Admiral d'Aché had left Brest to reinforce the French posts in India.
+The squadron consisted of 3 ships of the Marine Royale, and 1 ship and 1 frigate belonging to the French East India Company, with about 1,200 troops on board under the command of the Comte de Lally.
 D'Aché's squadron had initially been driven back to Brest by foul weather.
 Then 2 ships of the line had been taken from it for service in Canadian waters, and the squadron had waited till May 1757 for their place to be supplied by 5 French East Indiamen fitted out as ships of war.

-On May 4, d'Aché finally sailed from Brest towards Île de France (Mauritius).
+On May 4, d'Aché finally sailed from Brest towards Île de France (present-day Mauritius).

-Since the death of Watson in August 1757 at Calcutta (today Kolkata), vice-admiral Pocock commanded in chief the British squadron operating in India.
+Since the death of Watson in August 1757 at Calcutta (present-day Kolkata), Vice-Admiral Pocock commanded in chief the British squadron operating in India.

-On December 18 1757, comte d'Aché reached Île de France where he joined the small squadron under M. Bouvet (4 additional East Indiamen).
+On December 18 1757, Comte d'Aché reached Île de France where he joined a small squadron under M. Bouvet (4 additional East Indiamen).

-On January 20 1758, the small British squadron of commodore Charles Stevens, which had been much delayed at Bombay (today Mumbai), finally arrived on the coast of Coromandel.
+On January 20 1758, the small British squadron of Commodore Charles Stevens, which had been much delayed at Bombay (present-day Mumbai), finally arrived on the coast of Coromandel.

 On January 27, d'Aché and Bouvet sailed from Île de France and made for the coast of Coromandel in India.
 Owing to the monsoon, he was much delayed.

-On March 24, Stevens' squadron reached Madras (today Chennai) and joined with vice-admiral Pocock's squadron in the Hooghly river.
+On March 24, Stevens' squadron reached Madras (present-day Chennai) and joined with Vice-Admiral Pocock's squadron in the Hooghly River.
 With these reinforcements, Pocock's squadron now consisted of:

-- Queensborough frigate (probably belonging to the East India Company)
+- Queensborough (24) (probably belonging to the East India Company)